-B. For the purposes of this section, covered issues include (i) sanitation in correctional facilities; (ii) access to proper nutrition and clean and adequate water supplies; (iii) habitable temperatures in correctional facilities; (iv) physical or sexual abuse from fellow inmates; (v) physical or sexual abuse from staff; (vi) credible threats against self from other inmates, staff, or contractors; (vii) neglect of staff or contractors that results in physical or sexual trauma; (viii) denial or violation of rights; (ix) access to visitation and communication with family and legal representation; (x) access to medical or mental health care or substance abuse treatment; (xi) access to educational and rehabilitative programming, drug and mental health treatment, and inmate jobs and vocational training; (xii) access to the Department's administrative remedies process for inmates and their representatives, including the availability of complaint and grievance forms and the timely, unbiased resolution of grievances; (xiii) adequate and qualified staffing in each Department facility; and (xiv) capital improvements or repairs needed to Department facilities.
+B. For the purposes of this section, covered issues include (i) sanitation in correctional facilities; (ii) access to proper nutrition and clean and adequate water supplies; (iii) habitable temperatures in correctional facilities; (iv) physical or sexual abuse from fellow inmates; (v) physical or sexual abuse from staff; (vi) credible threats against self from other inmates, staff, or contractors; (vii) neglect of staff or contractors that results in physical or sexual trauma; (viii) denial or violation of rights; (ix) access to visitation and communication with family and legal representation; (x) access to medical or mental health care or substance abuse treatment; (xi) access to educational and rehabilitative programming, drug and mental health treatment, and inmate jobs and vocational training; (xii) access to the Department's administrative remedies process for inmates and their representatives, including the availability of complaint and grievance forms and the timely, unbiased resolution of grievances; and (xiii) adequate and qualified staffing in each Department facility.